How gender roles and stereotypes affect young people

 The more a girl is exposed to these kind of jokes or comments, the more unhappy they are with their appearance.

 Time for change

-It’s clear that gender roles and stereotypes are engrained in children’s lives from a young age, but it’s also clear that young people are forced to fit in with society’s expectations of them.
+It’s clear that gender roles and stereotypes are engrained in children’s lives from a young age and accordingly forced to fit in with society’s expectations of them.

-As this pressure mounts, we all have responsibility to build a more inclusive and accepting society.
+We all have responsibility to build a more inclusive and accepting society.
 Growing up should be about discovery and diversity.
-We campaign to overturn the decline in children's well-being and build a brighter future for children and young people.
+We campaign to overturn the decline in children's well-being and build a brighter future for their whole generation.